-The three most violent countries in Central America have an average homicide rate of 55 per 100,000 inhabitants, five times higher than the level which the World Health Organization considers a pandemic.
+The three most violent countries in Central America have an average homicide rate of 55 per 100,000 inhabitants, five times higher than the level the World Health Organization considers a pandemic.

 No less than 15 gang members violated Magaly Peña in more than three hours, but that is perhaps the least important part of the story.

 This starts of the chronicle "Yo, violada" by Roberto Valencia.
 Published in El Faro.

 The Central American governments have lost a large part of control of the prisons.
 In many cases, the criminals are the ones who have the real control.

 Central America is the region with the most violence that isn't in war.
 It's also the region with the largest economic inequality.